-Recommended Resource: Naked Economit by Charles Wheelan is recommended (though not required) for this course.
+Recommended Resource:Naked Economics Charles Wheelan is recommended (though not required) for this course.
+This book will give background and real world examples to fill out course discussion.

-Canvas: This course uses Canvasfor communication, assignments, and material.
+Canvas:This course uses Canvafor communication, assignments, and material.
 Checking into Canvas daily will help you stay on top of course work.
 You must be able to log into Canvas.
-Please be sure that Canvas announcements are automatically sent to your email so you have the latest information.
+Please be sure that Canvas announcements are automatically sent to your email so you have the late afo mation.

-Email: Please reach out via email if you have questions, comments, or concert/s order for us to respond, email needs to be sent from your university address (@mail.missowitheylow) requestion, problem, or difficulty clearly outlined.
+Email: Please reach out via email if you have questions, comments, or concertes order for us to respond, email needs to be sent from your university address (@mail.missouthiedua): question, problem, or difficulty clearly outlined.
 We cannot discuss grades via email, but am happy to discuss them in person.
-Be sure to include your course in the substit of the email.
-For example "Econ 000: Question about consumer theory".
-Do not use Canvas to send messages as those are not always delivered.
+Be sure to include your course in the subject of the email.
+For example "Eco000: Question about consumer theory".
+Do not use Canvas to send messages as those are not always attaliv

-University Technical Support (email and Canvas): If you are having technical difficulty with Canvas, please contact MU Tech Support at (573) 88\zeta000 or email techsupport@missouri.edu.
+University Technical Support (email and Canvas):If you are having technical difficulty with Canvas, please contact MU Tech Support at (573) 8825000 or email techsupport@missouri.edu.
 I cannot help with substantive issues with Canvas.

 Want Extra Help?
-If you find a topic challenging or come across a roblelock, reach out.
+If you find a topic challenging or come across a roadblock, reach out.
 Below are some of the many resources available to you;

-- ∉ Our office hours! - ∀ Use the course GroupMe: Fall 2021 Econ 1000 Course Help and Study Group through Campus Connect - Note, you must have your campus email linked with GroupMe to join this group. - ∉ Email your questions... - Email Dr. Whitworth any questions over economics. - o Email Prof. Steffens any questions over journalism. - ∉ Work with your classmates.
+- ∉ Our office hours! - ∉ Use the course GroupMe: Fall 2021 Econ 3251 Course Study Group through Campus Connect Note, you must have your campus email linked with GroupMe to join this group. - ∉ Email your questions... - Email Dr. Whitworth any questions over economics. - ∉ Work with your classmates.
 I strongly encourage study groups throughout this course. - ∉ Review the Panopto lecture recording for the topic in question - ∉ Review additional videos and material posted on Canvas - ∉ Khan Academy and YouTube can also provide short videos.
-Some more helpful than others. - ∉ Study Aids - Each chapter contains flashcards and practice questions.
-Use these resources to your advantage. - ∉ NetTutor is available for this course.
-This is an outside company that provides tutoring.
-Still, they may be helpful if you are stuck on a problem or question.
-Let me know if you decide to use tutoring and have any feedback about them.
+Some more helpful than others.